 Saved Settings – For widgets that have changable settings (e.g. AnalogInput min/max numbers) in their visual interface, these settings are automatically saved in an .xml file with the same name as the Flash file.
 For example, if your Flash file is called project1.fla, the settings are saved in project1.xml in the same directory as the original Flash file.
 If you rename or save a new version of the Flash file, be sure to make a copy of the .xml settings file and give it the same name as your new Flash file.

-- If you are on a PC, set this to the com port the device shows up as, for example “COM5″.
+- PC: Set this to the com port the device shows up as, for example “COM5″.
 You can find out the port name on the PC by opening Accessories>System Tools>System Information, then select Components>USB.
 You should see something with FTDI in it, e.g. “USB Serial Port (COM7) FTDIBUS\VID_0403+PID_6001+A6007WLEA\0000″, where COM7 would be the name to enter into the serialPort parameter.

 |AnalogIn||Read values from a microcontroller analog input|